 Just as important, when your baby can sit up, you’ll get back the use of your arms.

-If your baby has reached nine months and is showing no signs of sitting up, it might be worth alerting your healthcare provider.
+If your infant has reached the age of nine months and is showing no signs of sitting up, it might be worth having a chat with your healthcare provider.

 Premature babies often reach milestones a little later, so it’s worth bearing this in mind.